semgrep/semgrep-docs/docs/kb/semgrep-ci/github-reusable-workflows-semgrep.md

 ![image info](/img/kb/reusable-workflows-image-2.png)

 3. Then, in each repository, create or update the `semgrep.yml` to call the reusable workflow by modifying the `jobs:` key to use the reusable workflow.
-The easiest way to configure the Semgrep Cloud platform secret is to add it in the re-usable workflow and provide `secrets: inherit` in the calling workflow.
+The easiest way to configure the `SEMGREP_APP_TOKEN` secret is to add it in the re-usable workflow and provide `secrets: inherit` in the calling workflow, as shown in the following example.

 ![image info](/img/kb/reusable-workflows-image-3.png)